Diabetes has reached epidemic proportions in the United States, and the situation is only projected to get worse. A few

 Don’t underestimate the value of daily diabetic foot care.
 Just 5-10 minutes per day to inspect your feet can do more than you know to preserve limbs and keep you happy, healthy, and active, halting problems before they have a chance to get worse.
 Basic tips include:

 Fully inspect your feet at least once per day, including between the toes, for any signs of redness, swelling, cuts, blisters, foot ulcers, cracking, corns, calluses, discoloration, or other problems.

 Wash and dry feet thoroughly every day, making sure you get between the toes.
 Use mild soap and warm (not hot) water—you can test the temperature with your elbow or a thermometer.
 Don’t soak your feet, as this can break down the skin.

 Keep skin soft with regular moisturizing (though don’t apply between toes—it can lead to fungal infection).
 Excessively dry skin can lead to cracks and fissures that can get infected.

-Never go barefoot, as it leaves your feet unprotected against scrapes and punctures.
+Never go barefoot - wear shoes to protect your feet against scrapes and punctures.
 Choose well-fitting, flat shoes with cotton or wool socks, as this will help you stay supported, dry, and comfortable.

 Trim toenails straight across, and not too short.
 Excessively short or curved nails are more likely to end up ingrown.